 In this pandemic, many companies believe they have additional leverage over their salespeople, knowing that it is hard to switch sales job when industry revenues are declining, and some have responded by cutting payout rates dramatically.
-At the same time businesses do not want to drive their highest performers away when business picks up.
+At the same time, businesses do not want to drive their highest performers away when business picks up.
 This has led to proliferation of individualized compensation arrangements.

 Elliot: Most sales organizations recognize that paying everyone at target will undermine motivation and performance.
-This is less the case with inside or online sales organization, where activity is more easily monitored and taking the day off cannot be kept secret.
+This is less the case with inside or online sales organizations, where activity is more easily monitored and taking the day off cannot be kept secret.
 Most companies have taken more sophisticated approaches that touch multiple dimensions of plan design: lower mix with partial guarantees, changing performance measures to increase the weight of MBOs and non-revenue measures, lowering thresholds and flattening payout curves, and, yes, adjusting goals.
 Adjusting goals is tricky, particularly when the impact of the pandemic on the overall forecast remains unknown.
 The objective of the exercise should be to preserve the distribution of performance and pay so that higher performers earn more than lower performers regardless of absolute levels of goal attainment.
 Think of it as grading on a curve, driven by input from sales, finance, and human resources, and communicated as openly as possible._

 Elliot: The increase in the amount of available data, the decrease in the ability to effectively measure individual sales revenue at the time of sale, and the proliferation of hybrid sales/marketing roles will continue to drive underlying complexity in sales compensation programs.
 Performance measures like product usage, or even time spent on multiple pre-sales platforms, are increasingly available and may be better aligned with salesperson effectiveness than more traditional measures.
 So, the data used to measure and pay on sales performance will become more diverse, as has happened in more technically sophisticated organizations.
 But complexity undermines line of sight and sales motivation, so the challenge will be to harness this data and use it in plans that remain simple, easy to understand, and objectively and reliably measured.